JhonSNunes/fullcycle-docker-nginx-with-node/README.md

 ## How to use
 First, you need to clone this repository!

-After that you just run build script that will install some necessary dependencies
-> npm run build

 Run docker compose to up the images
 > docker compose up -d